Urban/Regional Management Adjunct ProfessorMasayuki TAKADA

 - Finished Master of Engineering, Graduate School of Osaka University.

-Entered the Ministry of Transport (currently MLIT), and served as the Director of the Industrial Port Policy Division and Deputy Director-General, Kanto Regional Development Bureau and Director-General, Tohoku Regional Development Bureau and currently Director-General, Ports and Harbours Bureau.
+Entered the Ministry of Transport (currently MLIT), and served as the Director of the Industrial Port Policy Division, Deputy Director-General, Kanto Regional Development Bureau, Director-General, Tohoku Regional Development Bureau, Director-General, Ports and Harbours Bureau, and currently Deputy Minister for Technical Affairs, Minister's Secretariat.

 - The sequel to policy-making process in central government ministries and agencies, 2002